-The Council will set trigger levels for groundwater levels in the shallow sand aquifer in each of the sentinel bores.
-TL1 and TL2 trigger levels for groundwater level in the NRC Waterfront piezometers are specified in Table 5 below as sufficient data has been collected from these facilities for this purpose.
-As a general guide TL2 for the shallow sand aquifer should be no less than 1.0 mAMSL at sentinel monitoring sites (noting that changes in electrical conductivity ("EC") are also a key indicator of saline intrusion and are provided for below in Section 3.3).
+The Council will set trigger levels for groundwater levels in the shallow sand aquifer in each of the three sentinel bores.
+As a general guide TL2 for the shallow sand aquifer should be no less than 1.0 mAMSL and 1.5 mAMSL for deep shell bed groundwater levels (noting that changes in electrical conductivity ("EC") are also a key indicator of saline intrusion and are provided for below in Section 3.3).
 If necessary, water level records for individual sentinel bores will be correlated with existing monitoring sites to provide historical context for estimating the trigger levels.